Saturday, December 8, 2018

 Thousands of scrolls were found at Tebtunis, few of which have been translated.
 This scroll is currently in Florence, Italy, in the Istituto Papirologico "G. Vitelli."

 The newly deciphered tale refers several times to priests dressing up, wearing makeup, partying and having sex.
-At one point a speaker implores a person to "drink truly.
-Eat truly.
-Sing" and to "don clothing, anoint (yourself), adorn the eyes, and enjoy sexual bliss."
+At one point a speaker implores a person to "drink fully.
+Eat fully.
+Sing" and to "don fancy dress, anoint (yourself), adorn the eyes, and enjoy sexual bliss."

 The narrator of the story adds that the chief deity of his temple, the vulture goddess Mut, will not let you "be distant from drunkenness on any day.
 She will not allow you to be lacking in any (manner)."